LiangqinRen/PrivDNN/README.md

 The *select* function's results are used in Tables 2, 3, 4, 5 and Figures 4, 7.

+**Note**: The select function takes a long time, especially on complex datasets like GTSRB.
+For example, with the default parameters, selecting neurons on MNIST with mode 2 takes 22 seconds in our environment, but it takes about 3 hours on GTSRB.

 #### recover

 The *recover* function recovers the model with selected neurons or trains it from scratch.
 It also includes experiments on recovering the input and generating polymorphic obfuscation.